launchbynttdata/tf-aws-module_primitive-ecs_cluster/examples/simple/README.md

 # Simple Example

-This example provides a basic test case for the `tf-aws-module_primitive-vpc_security_group_ingress_rule` module, used primarily for integration testing.
+This example provides a basic test case for the `tf-aws-module_primitive-ecs_cluster` module, used primarily for integration testing.

 ## Features

-- Single SSH ingress rule (port 22)
-- IPv4 CIDR source
-- Basic configuration
+- Basic ECS cluster configuration
+- Optional settings and tags

 ## Usage